Who can make an appointment?

 The first time you use the system linked above, you will need to register with your email address and create a password.
 Once you create an account, you will then be able to see all of the Communication Lab Advisors’ available times and pick one that will work best for you.
 Appointments must be made 36 hours in advance.

 If none of the Advisors’ times work for you or you want guidance figuring out which Advisor would be a good match, contact us.
 Let us know what you’re working on and when it’s due.
-We’ll help you get the coaching you need to meet your deadline.
+We’ll do our best to help you get the coaching you need to meet your deadline.

 Option 3: Contact a Fellow directly

-Check out Advisor bios to see if there is a particular Advisor whose background may be a good match for you.
+Check out our Advisor bios to see if there is a particular Advisor whose background may be a good match for you and your communication task.

 Communication Lab Policies

 Who can use the Electrical Engineering and Computer Science Communication Lab?

 - The Electrical Engineering and Computer Science Communication Lab’s services are free and available to anyone who is in the Department of Electrical Engineering and Computer Science, affiliated with a Department lab, or taking a Department class.
 If you are not sure whether you are eligible, please contact the Communication Lab Manager to inquire.

 - If you are not in Electrical Engineering and Computer Science, check whether your Course has a Communication Lab available here.